 For graduates from environmental resources, employment opportunities in environmental resource management, range ecology, land reclamation, and soil conservation exist with both private firms and government agencies.

-The programs are organized by the faculty of the school under the direction and administration of the director.
+The programs are organized by the faculty of the school under the direction and administration of the program coordinators and the school director.